nens/threedi-docs/source/h_simulation_settings.rst

 """"""""""
 For numerical computation several tresholds are needed in the code, to avoid deficiencies due to a limited numerical accuracy.
 Generally this is to keep the behaviour consistent:

-In order to determine the upwind method the direction of the flow is considered.
+In order to determine the upstream method the direction of the flow is considered.
 To avoid the exact 0.0 m/s point we use a threshold given by flow_direction_threshold (default=1.0^-5).

 We also use for various things a general threshold, this one is defined as general_numerical_threshold, the default is 1.0d-8.